Annalise is a clinical research associate under Dr. Sheffield at Vanderbilt University Medical Center.

 Current Research

-I currently work under the mentorship of Dr. Jean Decety at the Social Cognitive Neuroscience (SCN) Lab within the University of Chicago.
-Focused on reshaping the classification of psychopathy, I strive to further our unique understanding of psychopathy in women.
-My research has culminated in a comprehensive thesis titled: 'Locating the Crossroads of Psychopathy, Borderline Personality Disorder, and Emotion as it Applies to Incarcerated Women.'
-Here, I delve into the intricacies of emotional understanding, weaving together the classifications of psychopathy and the complexities of borderline personality disorder, within the unique context of incarcerated women.
-My hope is to not only contribute to the academic discourse, but also to foster a more compassionate and informed approach to understanding the psychological landscape of those within the criminal justice system.
+At the Social Cognitive Neuroscience (SCN) Lab within the University of Chicago, I focused on reshaping the classification of psychopathy.
+My research culminated in a comprehensive thesis titled: 'Locating the Crossroads of Psychopathy, Borderline Personality Disorder, and Emotion as it Applies to Incarcerated Women.'
+Here, I dove into the intricacies of emotional understanding, weaving together the classifications of psychopathy and the complexities of borderline personality disorder, within the unique context of incarcerated women.
+My hope here was to not only contribute to the academic discourse, but also to foster a more compassionate and informed approach to understanding the psychological landscape of those within the criminal justice system.
 Inspired by Dr. Decety's guidance, I am committed to both unraveling the intricate complexities of these psychological phenomena as well as addressing the inherent gender biases associated with their diagnosis.
 I aspire to contribute meaningfully to our evolving picture of the human mind and foster a more inclusive and equitable approach to psychological research.

 Past Research